ArtS/arts.github.com/_drafts/working-with-dropdownlist-in-aspnet-mvc.md

     <option value="Western Australia">Western Australia</option>
 </select>
 {% endhighlight %}
-Remember cryptic `optionLabel` argument of `DropDownListFor`?
+Remember cryptic `optionLabel` argument of `DropDownListFor` function?
 It's actually used to render the 'prompt' option of the drop down list.
 I'd never be able to tell that from the name alone!

+Here's a download link to the [complete code][3] of the solution used in this article.
+You can [browse the code][4] online or clone the git repository.

 ###What's missing?